aliennist/sql-business-analysis/README.md

 5. What proportion of leads are missing key contact information?

 ## Dataset
-- Source: Cleaned CRM leads dataset (simulated)
+- Source: Dataset sourced from the output of the CRM Data Cleaning & Validation project.
 - Records: X
 - Format: CSV